Back to All Events

 ABOUT

-The SULLIVAN STRING QUARTET brings together Laura Jean Goldberg, violin I, guest violinist Anat Malkin, violin II, Liuh-Wen Ting, viola, and Robert La Rue, cello.
+The SULLIVAN STRING QUARTET brings together Laura Jean Goldberg, violin I, Anat Malkin, violin II, Liuh-Wen Ting, viola, and Robert La Rue, cello.
 Each member of the ensemble has a wide ranging and impressive career in the chamber music scene.
 The Sullivan Quartet has performed recitals at Bohemian National Hall, Merkin Hall at Kaufman Music Center, the Arion Chamber Music Series, Bargemusic in NYC, and at "Music at the Museum" in Bennington, VT.
 The quartet's inclusive multicultural approach gives a place of honor to repertoire by women composers, African American, Hispanic, and Asian composers, as well as the traditional string quartet repertoire.
 The Sullivan Quartet is named after trailblazing American architect Louis H. Sullivan, the founder of the "Chicago School" of architecture.
 Sullivan designed buildings with innovative steel frame construction that incorporated elements of Art Nouveau and Arts and Crafts style ornamentation.

 LAURA JEAN GOLDBERG, violin, is a seasoned chamber musician, solo artist and teacher.
 A graduate of The Juilliard School, she performed as soloist with the BSO and is a member of the Chamber Music Faculty at The Juilliard School in the pre-college division.
 As a founding member of the Cassatt Quartet, Goldberg was a prizewinner at Banff, Coleman, and Fischoff competitions, held residencies at Juilliard, Yale, Tanglewood, Caramoor, and performed internationally.
 She has worked with contemporary composers including Henri Dutilleux, David Diamond, George Crumb, and Julia Wolfe.
 Goldberg teaches at Belvoir Terrace, a summer camp empowering young women through the arts in Lenox MA, and is the founder of ArtsAhimsa Music for Peace, a concert organization and chamber music festival where amateur and professional musicians play together in a supportive community setting.
 She is a board member of the Dvořák American Heritage Association.